BLavery/STM32F030F4P6-Arduino/README.md

 THIS IS NOT AN OFFICIAL STM32/ARDUINO PROJECT

-An official STM32F030F4P6 build will likely have some pin differences.

 <img align="right" src="STM32F030-Dev-Brd.jpg">7 Nov 2018.
 This is an __interim project__
 for getting the STM32F030F4P6 Cortex-M0 "Minimum System Dev" or "Demo" board up and running on Arduino IDE.  eBay and AliExpress are flooded with these for $2.
 This may be a 32-bit chip at 48MHz, but it is the baby of the STM32 line.